KhronosGroup/Vulkan-ValidationLayers/docs/core_checks.md

 - memory is available
 - dynamic state is correctly set.

-The `VK_LAYER_LUNARG_core_validation` layer will print errors if validation checks are not correctly met.  `VK_LAYER_LUNARG_core_validation` will also display the values of the objects tracked.
+This validation object will print errors if validation checks are not correctly met, and provide context related to the failures.

 ## Memory/Resource related functionality

-This layer additionally attempts to ensure that memory objects are managed correctly by the application.
+This validation additionally attempts to ensure that memory objects are managed correctly by the application.
 These memory objects may be bound to pipelines, objects, and command buffers, and then submitted to the GPU for work.
 Specifically the layer validates that:

 - the correct memory objects have been bound
 - memory objects are specified correctly upon command buffer submittal